 It comes down to simple physics.
 Pellets have a lower surface-to-mass ratio, decreasing the amount of nutrition that can evaporate from the surface of the food.
 Namely, water soluble vitamins, such as Vitamin C, will stick around longer in a pellet than a flake.
 No matter what type you choose, most of the Vitamin C will be gone after 6 months, provided you store your fishes’ food properly.

 Sinking vs. Floating Goldfish Food

 Yes, both types are available on the commercial market.
 If they are not available in your local pet store, ask them to order you some or you can buy them online.
 Depending on your type of fish, how much competition there is at feeding time and the structural integrity of your fish, you may need both diets.
-(These are our favorites and NO they don’t give me any money.)

 If your goldfish gets the floats from “constipation,” you will need to go with a sinking diet.
 Goldfish are physostomous fish, with a duct between their esophagus and swim bladder.
 Voracious surface feeding results in too much air going down the duct and an over-inflated fish.
 By feeding a sinking diet, you avoid the excess air.
 The magic green pea fix works because it is a sinking diet; it has no more fiber than regular fish food.

 This can also happen in tanks with high competition at feeding time.
 To limit competition, spread the diet out across the surface of your tank and feed a combination of sinking and floating pellets.